Optimizing the crediting process for Blizzard game credits

 ↓ ~ 87.7%

-Time to complete credits report decreased from 3 to 1.6 months per credit.
+Reduced completion time from 3 to 1.6 months per report.

 Clicks